Mount Taylor, NM Demographics

 A map of Mount Taylor's Population by Race

-Of the 527 places in New Mexico, Mount Taylor is the 260th most populous.
+Mount Taylor is ranked the 294th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mount Taylor was ranked the 260th most populous place in the 2020 Census.

 Mount Taylor's White Population